 Yoo, J 2014, 'The Value of Aesthetic Teacher Learning: Drawing a Parallel between the Teaching and Writing Process', Australian Journal of Teacher Education, vol. 39, no. 9.View/Download from: Publisher's site

 Yoo, J 2011, 'Revisiting And Rewriting Early Career Encounters: Reconstructing One 'identity Defining' Moment', The Australian Journal of Teacher Education, vol. 36, no. 3, pp. 105-120.

 There has been much research conducted into the effects of early career experiences on future practice.
 The research indicates that early career academics are particularly susceptible to burnout, as they are still developing their professional knowledge

-Yoo, JHC 2019, 'Creating a positive casual academic identity through change and loss' in Bottrell, D & Manathunga, C (eds), Resisting Neoliberalism in Higher Education, Palgrave Macmillan, Cham, Switzerland, pp. 89-107.View/Download from: UTS OPUS or Publisher's site
+Yoo, JHC 2019, 'Creating a positive casual academic identity through change and loss' in Bottrell, D & Manathunga, C (eds), Resisting Neoliberalism in Higher Education, Palgrave Macmillan, Cham, Switzerland, pp. 89-107.View/Download from: Publisher's site

 Neoliberalism has significantly impacted higher education institutes across the globe by increasing the number of casual and non-continuing academic positions.
 Insecure employments conditions have not only affected the well-being of contingent staff, but it has also weakened the democratic, intellectual and moral standing of academic institutions.
 This chapter provides one practitioner's account of the challenges of casual work, but rather than dwelling on the negativities, it outlines the potential richness of an identity based on insecurity and uncertainty.
 This exploration draws on the literature of retired academics and identity theory to illustrate the potential generative spaces within an undefined and incoherent identity.